The Princess (Tennyson poem): The prince is discovered

 Ida and the prince walk together, and, still posing as a woman student, he tells her news of the prince and his court, and they discuss the marriage contract between Ida and the prince.
 He tells her how the prince loves her from afar.
 She speaks of her ideals of equality.
 The prince touches hands with Ida on the path.
 At a picnic, Ida invites the prince to sing a song from her [his] homeland.
 He sings of love, but Ida mocks it and talks of the inequality of love between men and women.
 She invites another song about the women of her [his] land.
 Cyril sings a drunken tavern song, and chaos breaks out as the men's identities become obvious to all.
 In the confusion, Ida falls into the river, and the prince saves her from drowning.

 The men flee (and Psyche flees with Cyril, leaving her child behind in the castle), but the prince and Florian are recaptured.
-Letters arrives from the prince's father (the king) and Ida's father (Gama).
+Letters arrive from the prince's father (the king) and Ida's father (Gama).
 Gama tells how he started to come to Ida to plead for the prince but was taken hostage by the king.
 The king tells Ida not to harm the prince and to free him, or the king's army will storm the castle.
 The prince declares his love for Ida, saying, "except you slay me here according to your bitter statute-book, I cannot cease to follow you... but half without you; with you, whole; and of those halves you worthiest".
 Word comes that the king has arrived to storm the castle.
 Ida gives a stirring speech, saying that she will lead the maidens into battle.
 Though Ida appears to be forming an interest in the prince, she renounces her marriage contract.
 The prince and Florian are freed and pushed out of the castle.
 Psyche is distraught at having betrayed Ida and her cause, and having lost her child.